Everstorm1/BetterDiscord_AutoInstaller/README.md

+### Info:
+Updated the code to work with the latest Discord update (April 10, 2025).
+Just replace the .exe with the new one.

 # How-to-use:
 Locate the *finder_TXT* folder and open the *finder.txt* file.
 Here you **MUST** add your username to the path in the second line!
 Otherwise the installer will NOT work! \
 Here you can also select whether the program should automatically update BetterDiscord aswell or if it should only inject the betterdiscord.asar you manually chose (There is already a *betterdiscord.asar* file in the *betterDiscord_ASAR* folder that you can replace if you want a specific version). \